mokshgna13-glitch/E-NJOY/README.md

-E-NJOY is a portable digital media device designed to let users read books, listen to music, watch videos, view images, and access files through a dedicated touchscreen interface.
+E-NJOY is a product / device made by a teen for every teen out there to **e-njoy** their time when out while watching their fav movies or reading e-books on a train maybe - or anywhere else but _........................._ with no phone or tablet

-Problem
+ **E-NJOY explores a dedicated device focused on offline digital media and simple touch-based interaction.**
-Phones and computers are useful for media, but E-NJOY explores a dedicated device focused on offline digital media and simple touch-based interaction.
+Hardware costs

 | #  | Component                                      | Qty   | Unit Cost (USD) | Total (USD) |
 |----|------------------------------------------------|-------|-----------------|-------------|